 A competitive yield today isn’t what it was a few years ago.
 However, nearly a quarter of Americans weren’t earning any interest on their savings, according to a Bankrate survey published in May 2019.
 Even though rates have changed since then, zero then is still zero now — unless those people have made a change.

-Compare rates on Bankrate to find the right account for you.
+Compare savings rates on Bankrate to find the right account for you.

 6. Keep your money safe

 Nobody wants to lose money.
 But those on a fixed income need to make sure their money is kept in a safe place.
 A savings account at a Federal Deposit Insurance Corp.
 (FDIC) bank helps you know that your money is protected.
 Just make sure it’s within FDIC insurance limits and guidelines.

 7. Explore other options, such as investments, depending on your age

 People on a fixed income might not necessarily be at the typical retirement age.
 Younger retirees, in their mid to late 50s, generally should stay more invested in the market, says Patti Hughes, certified financial planner and CPA, principal of Lake Life Wealth Advisory Group in Chicago.

 “They’ve got all that time to grow their assets, so I would say it’s really critical for whoever it is to look at what their time horizon is,” Hughes says.

 8. Consider interest checking as a way to boost yield

 It’s understandable to think of checking accounts and assume you won’t be earning any interest by having one.

 But there are a few checking options worth considering for a high yield.
 Sometimes they might even have a higher yield than an online savings account.
 Often the catch with these interest checking accounts is a capped APY that’s only eligible for a certain balance.
 Money over that balance is likely to earn a significantly lower yield.